artemispados/OCS10-Techniques-and-Algorithms/README.md

 Here is a sample run of the program:

-This is a Caesar Cipher that enciphers (and deciphers) phrases based on a given number of shifts in the alphabet (after Z wraps back around to A).
+*This is a Caesar Cipher that enciphers (and deciphers) phrases based on a given number of shifts in the alphabet (after Z wraps back around to A).
 Any character that is not a letter remains the same.
-Upper/lower case do as well.
+Upper/lower case do as well.*

-What would you like to do?
-Select the corresponding number.
+*What would you like to do?
+Select the corresponding number.*

-1. Encipher
+*1. Encipher*

-2. Decipher
+*2. Decipher*

-3. Quit
+*3. Quit*

-1
+*1*

-Enter the phrase you would like to encipher:
+*Enter the phrase you would like to encipher:*

-Hello, how are you today?
+*Hello, how are you today?*

-Enter the alphabet shift to the right.
-Enter an integer between 1 and 25:
+*Enter the alphabet shift to the right.
+Enter an integer between 1 and 25:*

-4
+*4*

-The enciphered phrase is: Lipps, lsa evi csy xshec?
+*The enciphered phrase is: Lipps, lsa evi csy xshec?*

-What would you like to do?
-Select the corresponding number.
+*What would you like to do?
+Select the corresponding number.*

-1. Encipher
+*1. Encipher*

-2. Decipher
+*2. Decipher*

-3. Quit
+*3. Quit*

-2
+*2*

-Enter the phrase you would like to decipher.
-(Some inaccuracy may occur if the expression is very short):
+*Enter the phrase you would like to decipher.
+(Some inaccuracy may occur if the expression is very short):*

-Lipps, lsa evi csy xshec?
+*Lipps, lsa evi csy xshec?*

-The deciphered phrase is: Hello, how are you today?
+*The deciphered phrase is: Hello, how are you today?*

-What would you like to do?
-Select the corresponding number.
+*What would you like to do?
+Select the corresponding number.*

-1. Encipher
+*1. Encipher*

-2. Decipher
+*2. Decipher*

-3. Quit
+*3. Quit*

-3
+*3*

-You have quit the program.
+*You have quit the program.*